 “Donna Greene's singing voice is so romantic sounding so good, with a little bit of jazz in it.
 This is a voice that suits the music on “A Girls’ Gotta Have a Little Pleasure” perfectly.
 The album brings to my mind the feel of those late night concerts in steamy jazz clubs you can see in the movies...
 The rhythm is tight, horn riffs are punchy and guitar fills are always tasty.”
 Przemek Draheim, Polish Blues Radio Host, www.blues.pl/draheim

 “Wow, what a bluesy, soulful, swingin’ set of jazz-tinged, horn-powered songs.
 The entire CD just blew me away!
 If I had three thumbs, I’d give it three thumbs up.”
-Jimmy C., Blues Musician
+Jimmy Christian, Blues Musician

 “The hearty-voiced and expressively bluesy Donna Greene, “Lady Blue,” and her Roadhouse Daddies are a barrel of fun, much in the same vein as the popular, contemporaneous Lavay Smith and Her Red Hot Skillet Lickers.
 Greene’s small combo music, as Smith’s, is a throwback to an era (the Great Depression and World War II) when one often looked for joyful diversions from everyday life where one could find them.
 Music of the time — via radio, records as well as in-person performances — played a large role in serving that purpose.
 Reflectively so, if you enjoy the vocal styles of Billie Holiday, Peggy Lee and the later-day Etta James, you are bound to find an affinity in that of Greene with her Roadhouse Daddies.”
 Russell Arthur Roberts, Jazz Journalist